Philogy/philogy.github.io/_drafts/defi-accounting-for-noobs.md

 `.beancount` files which are created and edited manually, the `.beancount` format is a simple, human-readable text format for accounting financial data.
-For editing such files I'd highly recommend using an editor like [VS Code](https://code.visualstudio.com/), while it's typically used by programmers note you don't need to know how to code.
+For editing such files I'd highly recommend using an editor like [VS Code](https://code.visualstudio.com/), while it's typically used by programmers note you don't need to know how to code to be able to use beancount.

 If you choose to go with VS Code you should install the Beancount plugin, it'll give you syntax highlighting, auto alignment, auto completion and more to make it even easier to manage your